Electric Grid Monitoring Digitizes, Integrates Distributed Energy Resources

 Integrating renewable energy technologies and EVs are real challenge for utilities, he says, and now the grid is the limiting factor for this transformation.

-“Utilities must have accurate real-time information in high resolution,” he says.
+“Utilities must have accurate real-time information in high resolution,” he said.
 “The grid must be upgraded with much better management capability.
 We hear this all over the world.”

 As part of the Shell GameChanger Accelerator™ Powered by NREL (GCxN), EGM is working with NREL on proving the contribution and vitality of the EGM’s system for the grid in general and for the DER management in particular.
 This will be done by simulations and analysis.